 - Connectivity required.
 Most FinTech apps and software require a stable internet connection.
 Going digital is the way forward, but having lower costs for data and internet lines, adsl/fibre, will surely help in that regard.
 Many South Africans do not own smartphones, so FinTech has to be inclusive for all South Africans, especially the poorest of the poor.

 - Crime is another disadvantage.
 FinTech solutions will surely become a target for those who are trying to make a quick buck or who want to game the system.
-FinTech has an enormous responsibility in keeping user funds safe and to ensure transactions are secure, if not, the FinTech market in South Africa will have to face many challenges before it can win over the trust of the South African consumers.
+FinTech has an enormous responsibility in keeping user funds safe and to ensure all transactions are secure, if not, the FinTech market in South Africa will face many challenges before it can win over the trust of South African consumers.

 The Case for FinTech in South Africa

 As we have come to know that new technology often creates a chasm between those who have and those who do not, especially in South Africa.
 FinTech presents a massive opportunity for South Africa, and its citizens.
-South Africa definitely seems to be the next big market for FinTech and boasts massive business opportunity.
+South Africa definitely seems to be the next big market for FinTech and this boasts massive business opportunity.
 There are already numerous FinTech Startups in South Africa working towards a South Africa where everyone has access to financial tools and education.